 Now, let’s compare this to Orbi.
 The solo routers I used were Orbi RBK50 and RBK40.
 They both gave an average of 100/mbps, but the RBK50 would have given higher speeds with better WiFi.

 Using two Orbi RBK50 nodes gave me an average of 115/mbps.
 This should cover 5,000 square feet, but it seemed closer to 4,000.
 It doesn’t look like a big speed upgrade on paper, but this is due more to my internet limitations of 117/mbps.
 Orbi will perform better than Eero if you have higher internet capabilities because it has a higher theoretical limit than Eero.
 Orbi only has two nodes, which improves the rate of connecting to the closest one.

 However, I do have reservations about calling Orbi the clear winner.
-They have a lower Amazon rating mostly because signals sometimes cut out.
+They have lower user satisfaction, mainly because signals occasionally cut out.
 I didn’t see this in my testing, but it’s a consistent complaint.
-Also, since I couldn’t test with gigabit internet, my tests only yielded similar results for the two, so I can only guess that Orbi is significantly stronger, but I didn’t see this for myself (as the numbers above show).
+Also, since I couldn’t test with gigabit internet, my tests only yielded similar results for the two.
+So I can only guess that Orbi is significantly stronger, since I didn’t see this for myself (as the numbers above show).

 Setup winner: Orbi

 Eero looks much better than Orbi.
 It’s not close.
 The Eero Pro base is small and beautiful, like a tiny piece of art.
 The Beacons are even smaller and plug directly into an outlet, so you don’t need an open shelf or countertop.

 As an added bonus, you can turn the Beacon into a nightlight.
 However, there are some small downsides.
 The Pro only has two Ethernet ports, and one must be used for your modem.
 The other issue is that the Beacon has no ports.